What Causes Burst Pipes?

 If you have an older home with metal steel pipes, rust can be a problem and cause burst pipes.
 As the pipes corrode, the metal becomes thinner, resulting in weakened pipe walls.
 If there is a sudden increase in water pressure, it can cause this section of the pipe to blow out.

 As you might have already guessed, as the size of the hole increases, more water flows into the home, creating more severe water damage.
-Not only will you have to replace the broken water line but, also, fix any water damage, like replacing rotting wood, drywall, and damaged insulation.
+Not only will you have to replace the broken water line but you, also, fix any water damage, like replacing rotting wood, drywall, and damaged insulation.

 Solution: To avoid costly water damage repairs, the best solution is to inquire about plumbing repiping services.
 Repiping your home with modern plumbing pipes will stop the corrosion and rust, as well as get rid of rusty, smelly drinking water.
 Feel free to contact us to arrange a home consultation appointment to learn about different types of repiping solutions for your home.